clipperhouse/gen/README.md

 `gen` is an attempt to bring some generics-like functionality to Go, with some inspiration from C#’s Linq and JavaScript’s underscore libraries.

+`gen` generates code for your types (at the command line), which implements the methods described below.
+This gives you static, compile-time assurances and perhaps some code-completion depending on your [editor](https://github.com/DisposaBoy/GoSublime).

+The basic pattern is to pass func’s as you would pass lambdas to Linq or functions to underscore.

 We’re starting with proof-of-concept basics like Any, Where, and Count, later intending to fill out the ‘family’ of map-reduce functions.
 This is an early prototype, caveat emptor and suggestions welcome.

 # Getting Started